matt-hernandez/react-common-state-hooks/README.md

 For when you have an asynchronous operation and want the return value of a promise to be used to change your state.

-The function passed in as the second argument MUST return a Promise.
+The function passed in as the second hook argument MUST return a Promise.
 When the promise resolves successfully, the unwrapped value of the promise will be used to change the state and trigger a re-render.